 Moving to a different country was a difficult, yet courageous decision I chose for myself.
 I left my comfort zone to learn, and experience other cultures.
 During the first week of September, I relocated to this wonderful city.
 The long-distance journey was exhausting.
 But the moment I saw Newcastle’s nightlife, it makes up for all of my fatigue and weariness.
 The Grey Monument is the first thing I saw when I leave the metro station.
 It was a stunning, huge standing monument in the heart of the city.

 START OF MY DAY:

-sometimes, I consider it a good factor that I have to go through the city center to reach university.
+sometimes, I consider it a good factor that I have to go through the city center to reach the university.
 On a regular basis, I encounter diverse cultures and their representatives.
-And, I always wonder that, how successfully the city core plays a role to accommodate people from all backgrounds in one location.
+I always wonder how successfully the city core plays a role to accommodate people from all backgrounds in one location.

 A WALK FROM HOME TO UNIVERSITY: